PromptQuorumPromptQuorum

 ollama list

-# Pull the model if it is missing
+# Pull a model if it is missing

 ollama pull llama3.2